axibase/atsd/api/sql/scheduled-sql.md

 ### File System

-To store reports on a disk, enable the **Export** section by clicking on the header and specify a output path.
+To store reports on a disk, enable the **Export** section by clicking on the header and specify an output path.

 ![File](images/sql-scheduled-file.png)